GoogleCloudPlatform/community/tutorials/styleguide.md

 ## File organization in GitHub

-How you name and organize your files in GitHub depends on whether you are submitting a singles standalone tutorial file or a set of supporting files, such as images and source code.
+How you name and organize your files in GitHub depends on whether you are submitting a single standalone tutorial file or a set of supporting files, such as images and source code.

 ### Contribute supporting files with the tutorial